ddcap/halvade/docs/source/contents/hadoop.rst

 Hadoop configuration
 --------------------

 After Hadoop is installed, the configuration needs to be updated to run Halvade in an optimal environment.
-In Halvade each tasks processes a portion of the input data, however the execution time can vary to a certain degree.
-For this the task timeout needs to be set high enough, in *mapred-site.xml* change this property to 30 minutes:
+In Halvade, each task processes a portion of the input data.
+However, the execution time can vary to a certain degree.
+For this the task timeout needs to be set high enough, in ``mapred-site.xml`` change this property to 30 minutes:

 .. code-block:: xml
 	:linenos: